falexwolf/falexwolf.me/research.md

 Title: Research

 In the past years, machine learning has started to help map, understand and predict the molecular biology of single cells.
-We develop methods that address specific biological hypotheses and originate from different areas of machine learning: deep learning, topological data analysis to causal inference [[T20](../talks/#T20)].
+We develop methods that address specific biological hypotheses and originate from different areas of machine learning.
 With [F. J. Theis](https://scholar.google.de/citations?user=sqWpn2AAAAAJ).

 Prior to joining machine learning for biology, I developed computational techniques for predicting the emergent behavior of complex systems, such as strongly correlated quantum materials, quantum computers or chemical reactions in classical materials.